 - Your chief problem is that your clients are paying slowly

 - Your gross margins are sufficient to cover the cost of financing.

 Invoice factoring is a great solution for cellular tower construction and maintenance companies that need financing due to slow-paying clients.
-You can also learn more about this solution by watching this video.

 Get more information